Trevortds/trevortds.github.io/_posts/blog/2000-02-29-instructions-for-octopress.md

 To make a new post:

+Try adding `bundle exec` if this doesn't work

     octopress new post "Instructions for Octopress" --dir blog --template media

 Default dir is _posts/ default template is article.